poets, performers, and presenters

 Neeli Cherkovski in conversation with Bill Gainer

 Neeli Cherkovski is author of Animal (1996), Leaning Against Time (2005), From the Canyon Outward (2009), and The Crow and I (2015).
 He is coeditor of Anthology of L.A.
 Poets (with Charles Bukowski) and Cross-Strokes: Poetry between Los Angeles and San Francisco (with Bill Mohr).
 He has published bilingual editions in Austria, Mexico, and Italy.
 A facsimile edition of one of his notebooks was published by Viviani Edizione in Verona, Italy.
 Cherkovski’s biographies include Lawrence Ferlinghetti and Charles Bukowski, as well as the critical memoir Whitman’s Wild Children.
+His latest book is Elegy for my Beat Generation, published by Lithic Press in early 2018.
 His papers are held at the Bancroft Library, University of California, Berkeley.
 Cherkovski received the 2017 Jack Mueller Poetry Prize awarded at the Jack Mueller Festival in Fruita, Colorado.
 He has lived in San Francisco since 1974.

 Bill Gainer is known for the openness of his confessional poetry and as one of the founding contributors to the modern movement of "After Hours Poetry."
 Gainer says, "My poetry is written with an economy of words.
 I believe that the strongest way for poetry to achieve its goal, to express an emotion or feeling, is through the minimal poem."
 Gainer has contributed to the literary scene as a writer, editor, promoter, publicist and poet.
 He was a co-founder and board member of the long-running Nevada County Poetry Series.
 Gainer has read and worked with a wide range of poets and writers, including readings on KUSF with Punk-Rocker Patti Smith and performances with former California Poet Laureate, Al Young.
 Gainer is nationally published and continues to be a sought-after reader.